 Listed below are some of the previous student projects completed in the Vestibular/Balance Laboratory.

-The Vestibular and Balance Lab is a well equipped laboratory.
-Our lab is located at the James H. Quillen VAMC.
+Our lab is located at the Mountain Home VA Medical Center.
 The Vestibular/Balance Laboratory is well equipped to fully investigate all 5 vestibular end-organs in addition to balance and gait.
-For additional information of the equipment capabilities, please click here to see the equipment capabilities.

 The Vestibular/Balance Laboratory is equipped with two ICS computerized CHARTR videonystagmography (VNG) systems with water and air caloric stimulators.
 Two stand-alone video eye movement recorders (RealEyes Monocular, Micromedical Technologies) are used for recording nystagmus in patients with BPPV.
 There are two rotational chair systems: (1) System 2000 Rotational Vestibular Chair system with micro-centrifuge and subjective visual vertical option (Micromedical Technologies) and (2) I-Portal Neuro-Otologic Test Center (Rotary Chair System) with unilateral centrifugation, off-vertical axis rotation (OVAR), and SVV testing options (Neurokinetics Inc.).
 Both systems have digital video-oculography for measurement of eye movement.
-Recently, two video head impulse devices (Otometrics and Synapsys) have been acquired.
+Several video head impulse devices are also available.

 The evoked potential section of the the laboratory is equipped with several commercial evoked potential instruments including two Otometrics EP200 systems, a Nicolet Spirit 2000 evoked potential system, and a Bio-Logic multichannel auditory evoked potential and otoacoustic emission systems.
 In addition, the laboratory contains a Bruel and Kjaer Mini-Shaker, a Bruel and Kjaer power amplifier, a two-channel portable EMG unit (Delsys Bagnoli-2 EMG System), an eight-channel portable EMG unit, (DelSys, Inc., Bagnoli-8), an artificial mastoid (Bruel and Kjaer) and a sound level meter.
 In addition, the lab has 2 miniature triaxial accelerometers.